elatov/elatov.github.io/_posts/2013-12-23-installing-splunk-freebsd.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/11/514-data-input.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/11/514-data-input.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/11/514-data-input.png" alt="514 data input Installing Splunk on FreeBSD" width="567" height="777" class="alignnone size-full wp-image-9798" title="Installing Splunk on FreeBSD" /></a>

 Then click **Save** and you should be all set.
-You can confirm it&#8217;s listening on that port by running the following on the Splunk server:
+You can confirm it's listening on that port by running the following on the Splunk server:

     $ sudo /opt/splunk/bin/splunk list udp
     Password: